I am a postdoctoral researcher in the RobotLearn Team (headead by Xavier Alameda-Pineda) at Inria Grenoble, France.

-My research interests are Artificial Intelligence, Machine Learning and Cognitive Science.
-My main focus are learning mechanisms.
+My research interests are Artificial Intelligence, Machine Learning, and Cognitive Science.
+My main focus is learning mechanisms.
 I am fascinated by the impressive learning abilities of humans and animals.
 We are able to adapt efficiently to new and diverse environments and tasks.
 I want to develop learning algorithms, which allow artificial systems such as robots to have similar learning abilities.
 I believe one way of achieving this goal is to use the principles behind the learning mechanisms of our brains.

 Here is a list of research fields in which I am active: